jmacnett/devscripts/docker/pgclient17/README.md

 ## Versions
 There are currently two versions of this available, which can be catered to your own situation:
-- alpine (3.18): very small, quick to spin up, but limited by alpine repos if you need other tools.
+- ubuntu (22.04)

 ## Prebuilt copies of image
-These are available at https://hub.docker.com/r/macnettj/pgclient15
+These are available at https://hub.docker.com/r/macnettj/pgclient17

 ## Execution
 Both of the examples below spin the container up as interactive/terminal mode.